dobin/ffw/docs/tutorial-sample-project.md

 Waiting for client on port: 1024
 ```

-Start the client to send some messages to the server:
+Start the client in another terminal to send some messages to the server:
 ```
-$ ./vulnserver_client.py 1024
+ffw/vulnserver  $ ./vulnserver_client.py 1024
 Connecting to 127.0.0.1 port 1024
 Send message 1
 Send message 2